 As the root user, copy this file to the location on your system where daemon scripts are usually located.
-(On a typical Linux, this is for example often the folder /etc/init.d).

 In addition, you will usually have to perform further steps that are necessary to register a new daemon.
 The actual steps to perform may differ from platform to platform, see your operating system documentation for more details.